-READ other blogs with Google Reader or sign-up by e-mail.
+- READ other blogs with Google Reader or sign-up by email.
 Consider starting with some of the most popular on the Ad Age Power 150 (http://adage.com/power150/).
-Some of my favorites include: Seth’s blog (the godfather of Internet marketing), CopyBlogger, and Duct Tape Marketing.
+Some of my favourites include Seth’s blog, CopyBlogger, and Duct Tape Marketing.

-Carry a nice notebook (like a Moleskine – aff.) to capture ideas as you go through your day.
-This can be your best sources of business improvements and post titles.
+- Carry a nice notebook (like a Moleskine) to capture ideas as you go through your day.
+This could become your best source of business improvements and post title ideas.
 I have developed some killer ideas for clients using this method – you never know when inspiration or boredom will create a great idea.

-Brevity is very important.
-Short, concise, and to-the-point is valued by busy people.
+- Brevity is very important.
+Short, concise, and to-the-point texts are valued by busy people.

 - A perfect post is composed of 1-3 short paragraphs, a picture, and a link.
 It informs, educates, or entertains.